 b.
 Television series production

 c.
 Feature film that received financing from Telefilm Canada, Film & Creative Industries Nova Scotia or NSBI AND/OR had a budget of $1 million or greater

 d.
 Digital media production that received funding from the Canada Media Fund, Bell Fund, Independent Production Fund, Film & Creative Industries Nova Scotia, or NSBI AND/OR has achieved distribution on a reputable nationally recognized platform.

 2.)
 Must have at least one project in development.

 3.)
-Must be a resident of Nova Scotia and a Screen Nova Scotia Producer Member (for information on membership, click HERE).
+Must be a resident of Nova Scotia and a Screen Nova Scotia Producer Member in good standing (for information on membership, click HERE).